A Resource Guide for New and Early Career Faculty Members

 Scholarship

 - Revisit and revise your writing goals and faculty development plan.
 Are you staying on track?
-If not, explore and address the barriers to productivity.
+If not, create a structure to overcome challenges and support research and writing productivity.

 - Work with mentors to develop a plan to submit proposals and papers to significant national and international conferences and journals in your field.